EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 In BLS mode, validators must have their own address and BLS public key.
 The consensus layer ignores the validators that have not registered BLS public key in the contract when the consensus fetches validators info from the contract.
 :::

-### 5. Confirm block generatation after the `from` block
+### 5. Restart all nodes

-Run server command to restart all validators and make sure block production happens after `from` you specified in the previous step.
+Restart all nodes by `server` command.
+The chain enables the BLS after the block at the `from` specified in the previous step is created.